France's Hollande offers Africa new aid and trade ties

 "Africa's time has come - and France should see that as an opportunity," Hollande told the conference.
 "The road between France and Africa is not a one-way street," he told assembled leaders such as Ivory Coast's Alassane Ouattara.

-Hollande said France would look to double its global aid to the continent from the 10 billion euros (8.2 billion pounds) injected from 2008-2013 to 20 billion euros over the next five years.
+Hollande said France would look to double its global aid to the continent from the 10 billion euros ($13.6 billion)injected from 2008-2013 to 20 billion euros over the next five years.

 Paris wants over the same period to double trade with Africa from a current total of 30 billion euros - roughly 15 billion each of imports and exports.